 Nike Air Force 1 Low “Skeleton”

-Release Date: 2018 Buy: Stadium Goods Editor’s Notes: All-white Air Force 1s are about as classic as you can get.
+Release Date: 2018 Buy: GOAT Editor’s Notes: All-white Air Force 1s are about as classic as you can get.
 So when Nike dropped the Nike Air Force 1 Low Skeleton in 2018, we ate it up like trick-or-treat candy.

 Off-White™ x Nike Mid Blazer “All Hallow’s Eve”